Alice-2096/chatbot/README.md

 - [x] create another lambda function ('chatbot-backend'). in the fullfillmentCodeHook section, push the information collected from the user to an SQS queue ('myQ').

 - [ ] Website integration: integrate Lex chatbot into Lambda function 'chat'.
 Instantiate a 'lex-runtime' client with node.js SDK to establish connection with the bot we just created.
+Note: need to fix problem importing node modules in Lambda....

 ### step 3
 Use the API to collect 3,000+ hotels in Manhattan and New Jersey.
 Create a table in DynamoDB to store the collected data.